bill0808fine/Two-Phase-Simplex/README.md

 The other mps file can download from the following URL:

 https://github.com/YimingYAN/LP-Test-Problems/tree/master/MPS_Files

-Do NOT use the testbench with BR index for normal testing
+NOTE: Do NOT use the testbench with BR index for normal testing